SoftmachineImmersive/immersive-data-hub/datasets/immersive-keywords/README.md

 ### Source

-Data was collected via [MediaCloud.org](https://mediacloud.org),
+Data was collected using [MediaCloud.org](https://mediacloud.org),
-an open-source research platform by the MIT Center for Civic Media and the Berkman Klein Center at Harvard.
+an open-source research platform developed by the MIT Center for Civic Media and the Berkman Klein Center at Harvard.
-It aggregates over 1,600 English-language online news sources.
+It aggregates content from over 1,600 English-language online news sources.

 - **Collection:** *Online News – Global English Sources*
 - **Period:** 2008-01-01 → 2025-10-02
-- **Granularity:** Daily data, averaged to yearly values for trend clarity
+- **Granularity:** Daily (aggregated to yearly averages)

 ---